josephcrowell/webappcontainer/README.md

 # Web App Container

 A lightweight, persistent web container built with **C++20** and **Qt 6.8+**.
 This application allows you to run web applications as standalone desktop apps with isolated profiles, custom icons, and system tray integration.
+It's a nice alternative to Electron or running web apps from Chrome/Chromium/Brave/Edge.

 ## ✨ Features